ArwaMAlhazmi/frontend-nanodegree-feedreader/README.md

 ## How to run the app?

-Clone the GitHub repository and use index.html to run the game in your browser.
+Clone the GitHub repository and use index.html to run the app in your browser.